Sasuke (manga): Plot

-The story takes place in Japan at the beginning of the 17th century Edo period, following the political chaos of the Sengoku period, a particularly powerful lord, Ieyasu Tokugawa, was about to take over the reins of the country.
-Other noble feudal lords fought against him, linked to the personality of Hideyori Toyotomi, including Yukimura Sanada and his ninja clan.
-The cream of this fearsome clan were the so-called sarutobi warriors, reputed to be invincible.
-But, despite the great mastery of these warriors, the struggle for power had taken a turn favorable to Tokugawa, with his consequent victory over the enemy and the killing of Sanada.
-Remaining the only protagonist of the scene, Tokugawa instructs his right-hand man Hanzo Hattori to hunt down all the Sanadas who survived the clash, especially the Sarutobi, who for him were a terrible threat.
-Hattori, commander of the Iga ninja clan, starts a real manhunt, destined to end only when the last remaining Sanada is dead.
+The story takes place in Japan at the beginning of the 17th century, during the Edo period, following the political chaos of the Sengoku period.
+At the time, the powerful lord Ieyasu Tokugawa was about to take control of the country.
+Other feudal lords allied with Hideyori Toyotomi, including Yukimura Sanada and his ninja clan, fought against him.
+The elite of this formidable clan were the so-called Sarutobi warriors, who were reputed to be invincible.
+Despite the warriors' mastery, the struggle for power turned in Tokugawa's favor following his victory over his enemies and the death of Sanada.
+Tokugawa instructs his right-hand man, Hanzō Hattori, to hunt down all the surviving members of the Sanada clan, especially the Sarutobi, whom he considers a serious threat.
+Hattori, commander of the Iga ninja clan, begins a manhunt that will end only when the last surviving Sanada is dead.

-Among the survivors of Yukimura Sanada's clan was Daisuke Ozaru, the most fearsome of the sarutobi.
-Ozaru had a wife and a son, named Sasuke.
-Following a clash, Ozaru is injured and, with a thousand difficulties, manages to return to his house disguised as a traveller.
-But the hitmen who are chasing him catch up with him and manage to kill his wife.
-Little Sasuke is shocked by the death of his much-loved mother, especially because he does not know that the traveler who arrived that evening is his father, and he now thinks he is alone.
-Ozaru, for his part, cannot reveal his true identity and, despite suffering, is forced to temporarily leave the child.
-Therefore, father and son go on a dangerous but educational journey and wander around Japan, as Sasuke will slowly learn from his father all the sarutobi techniques, and he encounters various opponents along the road.
+Among the survivors of Yukimura Sanada's clan is Daisuke Ozaru, the most fearsome of the Sarutobi.
+Ozaru has a wife and a son named Sasuke.
+After being wounded in a clash, Ozaru manages, after great difficulty, to return home disguised as a traveler.
+The assassins pursuing him catch up with him and kill his wife.
+Little Sasuke is devastated by the death of his beloved mother, especially because he does not know that the traveler who arrived that evening is his father and believes he is now alone.
+Ozaru, meanwhile, cannot reveal his true identity.
+Father and son embark on a dangerous but educational journey across Japan.
+Along the way, Sasuke gradually learns the techniques of the Sarutobi from his father as they encounter various opponents.